StevePilcher/FitClub-MS4/media/files/Testing.md

     1. RU clicks the link to the forums page
     2. RU redirects to forum page
         - Page displays on desktop centred correctly
-        - Page displays on tabelts centred correctly
+        - Page displays on tablets centred correctly
         - Page displays on mobile devices correctly
     3. RU click link to Parent forum, Training or Eating Plans
     4. RU is directed to requested link